Periodontal Disease Treatment (Gum Disease)

 Periodontal Disease

 This disease is common but it is preventable.
-It is typically a result of poor oral hygiene, such as not flossing and brushing twice a day or getting regular dental checkups.
 Learn more about the causes, symptoms, and treatment methods below.

 There are three usual causes of gum disease.
 The first and most common is chronic periodontitis.
 This occurs when oral hygiene is neglected and bacteria accumulate beneath the gum line, eventually turning into a hard substance called tartar.
 Tartar is not easily removed by brushing and flossing and requires professional cleaning.
 If left untreated the gums become inflamed and damaged and bone loss occurs.
 The second cause is aggressive periodontitis, this is believed to have a genetic component as it shows up in a small number of families.
 It moves quickly and can even be seen in children.
 The last and the rarest cause is necrotizing periodontal disease.
 This can occur in people with immune issues and/or chronic diseases.
 The soft tissues and bone are compromised due to a lack of blood flow to the area.